 “What are the economic, environmental, and political factors that led to the creation of the Farmington Solar Project, and what is the local landscape of impact of the utility-scale solar energy development?
 In general, what can we learn about the relationships between renewable energy projects and the communities they impact from the lense of this project?”

 They visited the site for two nights and three days in early July, something that allowed for them to have clarity on what they wanted to produce by the end of summer.
 Evan Wright ‘21, is the solar intern from Williams.
 He said “that seeing the site firsthand is essential for understanding the opinions of community members and the impacts of the project.
 I would also like to see how the farm is changing as a result of the project.
 It is hard to truly wrap our minds around how to think about the solar farm without seeing the site ourselves.”
 They came out of the trip with a better understanding of the complexities that go into large projects.
 Also, they learned that there was a general lack of knowledge among Farmington locals about the project.

-The interns presented recently at the Berkoneer retreat at Hampshire College, a meeting of sustainability professionals at the college level—including Williams, UMass Amherst, Amherst, Smith, and Hampshire.
+The interns presented recently at the “Berkoneer” retreat at Hampshire College, a meeting of sustainability college professionals from the berkshires and Pioneer Valley —including Williams, UMass Amherst, Amherst, Smith, and Hampshire.
 Evan says they were “there to present the project and give an update to the people that were there about what we were doing” and that he “really enjoyed working with other interns, I think they’re a great group of people and it was fun working in person with them.”